Worldwide rabies risk reminder

 A course of rabies vaccine can prevent infection and death.
 Guidance on when protection should be started prior to travel is available on our Country Information pages but further management is still needed after all potential exposures [9].

-The risk of exposure to rabies increases with longer trips and when undertaking activities such as cycling or running.
-Certain jobs: vets working overseas, animal control, conservation, wildlife work or volunteering in animal sanctuaries, may be very high risk.
+The risk of exposure to rabies increases with longer trips and if taking part in certain activities such as cycling or running.
+Some jobs including vets working overseas, animal control, conservation, wildlife work or volunteering in animal sanctuaries, may be very high risk.

 Children are at particular risk, as they are most likely to touch animals and may not report being bitten, scratched or licked.